Emmy van Deurzen: Early life and education

+Psychotherapy career

-Van Deurzen began her career in psychotherapy by doing voluntary work at the Psychiatric Hospital of Montpellier, Font D’Aurelle, in the children’s and outpatient departments, between 1971-1973 together with her first husband, psychiatrist Jean Pierre Fabre.
-They moved to the psychiatric hospital of Saint Alban, in the Massif Central department of the Lozère where they lived and worked between 1973-1975 in this revolutionary hospital which originated institutional psychotherapy and which was made famous by the work of Dr. François Tosquelles and Frantz Fanon.
-Van Deurzen had a full time post as psychologist in the social therapy department and worked with groups, mostly with psychodrama and systems therapy, but also running the weekly large patient group in relation to the hospital newsletter Trait d’Union as well as directing a number of plays.
+Van Deurzen began her career in psychotherapy by doing voluntary work at the Psychiatric Hospital of Montpellier, Font D’Aurelle, in the children's and outpatient departments, between 1971 and 1973 together with her first husband, psychiatrist Jean Pierre Fabre.
+They moved to the psychiatric hospital of Saint Alban, in the Massif Central department of the Lozère where they lived and worked between 1973 and 1975 in this revolutionary hospital which originated institutional psychotherapy and which was made famous by the work of François Tosquelles and Frantz Fanon.

-From 1975-1977 the couple lived and worked in the Psychotherapeutic Centre La Candelie, in Agen, Lot et Garonne, where they were supervised by Lacanian analyst Dr. François Tosquelles.

-In 1977 they were invited to come work in London with Joseph H. Berke and Morton Schatzman and lived and worked in an Arbours Association therapeutic community as well as assisting at the Crisis Centre and being involved with the Philadelphia Association, with R. D. Laing and his colleagues.
+Van Deurzen had a full-time post as psychologist in the social therapy department and worked with groups, mostly with psychodrama and systems therapy, but also running the weekly large patient group in relation to the hospital newsletter Trait d’Union as well as directing a number of plays.
+From 1975 to 1977, the couple lived and worked in the Psychotherapeutic Centre La Candelie, in Agen, Lot et Garonne, where they were supervised by Lacanian analyst Dr. François Tosquelles.
+In 1977, they were invited to come work in London with Joseph H. Berke and Morton Schatzman and lived and worked in an Arbours Association therapeutic community as well as assisting at the Crisis Centre and being involved with the Philadelphia Association, with R. D. Laing and his colleagues.

-During this period Van Deurzen began teaching existential therapy in the Arbours training programme and started developing her own ideas.
+During this period, Van Deurzen began teaching existential therapy in the Arbours training programme and started developing her own ideas.
 She also entered into a lifelong friendship with Hungarian psychiatrist Thomas Stephen Szasz.

-In 1978 van Deurzen and Fabre made a three months long work study trip to California where they spent time at the Esalen Institute, as guests of Richard Price, and received training in Gestalt therapy and body therapy.
+In 1978, van Deurzen and Fabre made a three months long work study trip to California where they spent time at the Esalen Institute, as guests of Richard Price, and received training in Gestalt therapy and body therapy.
 Van Deurzen met with Gregory Bateson at Esalen and Hubert Lederer Dreyfus at Berkeley University and together they met with John Weir Perry to speak about madness as well as having meetings with several members of the Palo Alto Mental Research Institute and visiting The Soteria model halfway house of Loren Richard Mosher in San Jose.